Happy-Yasuo/MSc-Project/README.md

 ## Algorithms
 [DQfD](https://github.com/Happy-Yasuo/MSc-Project/tree/master/convlab2/policy/dqn)

+This algorithm takes a rule-based expert's actions as demonstrations.
+The state vector has 340 dimensions and action vector has 209 dimensions (each position in such a vector represent a single action).
+In order to introduce composite actions, 300 most common actions (including single and composite actions) in MultiWoz 2.1 dataset are mapped to the 209-dimension action space.
+Consequently, the total action number at each state is 300 and we can map every action to the 209-dimension act space by the action mapping file.

 ## Experimental Setup
 As for DQfD, now a rule-based expert is used to generate demonstrations.
 The hyper-parameters mostly follows [Gordon-Hall et al.,